 There are many currency pairs to choose from, but new day traders should probably stick to the EUR/USD or GBP/USD.
 Those pairs offer more than enough volume and price movement to provide day trading income.

-Based on those factors, you'll likely be able to see whether the forex market is a good one for you to day trade.
-If you have limited capital to start day trading, then forex may be your best option.
-The forex market is flexible in that you can trade outside of U.S. market hours, which helps if you have another job during normal U.S. business hours Monday through Friday.
+Using this information, you should see whether the forex market is an option for you.
+If you have limited capital to start day trading, then forex might be best for you.
+The forex market is also flexible in that you can trade outside of U.S. market hours, which helps if you have another job during regular U.S. business hours Monday through Friday.